jimmythegreat/panda-malrec/README.md

 ============

 A system to record malware using [PANDA](http://github.com/moyix/panda).
-This fork adds many features and allows multiple records at once.
+This fork allows multiple records at once.

 Usage
 -----